2020 Hawai‘i College Guide

 Nearly 300 colleges, universities and scholarship programs use the College Board Scholarship Service application, called CSS/PROFILE, to determine to whom they’ll grant aid.
 The application is different from FAFSA and takes between 45 minutes and two hours to complete.
 There is a fee to file this application, so only do so if the school(s) or scholarship programs of your choice are asking for it.
 It’s $25 for one college or program; additional reports are $16.

 In 2015, the University of Hawai‘i Foundation gave nearly $40 million in student aid to help students attend the UH system.
-“The bulk of our students are still first-generation kids or of minority/immigrant status, so the need for scholarships is particularly great,” says Donna Vuchinich, the president and CEO of the UH Foundation.
+“The bulk of our students are still first-generation kids or of minority/immigrant status, so the need for scholarships is particularly great,” says Donna Vuchinich, former president and CEO of the UH Foundation.
 She recommends using the organization’s database, found at uhfoundation.org, to “slice and dice it” to see what financial aid might be a good fit.
 She has two pieces of advice.
 One, if a student is enrolling in a community college, ensure she or he is taking at least 15 credits.
 “If kids don’t take that many credits, they don’t tend to do as well.”
 Second, apply early: “November and December for summer scholarships; February through May for fall.
 Don’t wait until you graduate to start looking.”